ctrusonchain/ctrusonchain/README.md

 ## About Me
 I'm an **Independent Smart Contract Security Researcher** specializing in **Rust/Solana audits**.
-Having been placed on leaderboards of few solana competitions that I participated in & conducted several private audits (solo & with firms) I have gained decent understanding of this stack & with that I have audited +20 solana/rust codebases.
+Having been placed on leaderboards of few solana competitions that I participated in & conducted several private audits (both solo & with firms) I have gained solid understanding of this stack.
+Over the past year, I’ve audited a broad range of protocols, including AMMs, vaults, stablecoins, prediction markets, perps, staking, token launchers, protocols integrating with Adrena, kamino programs etc. I'm comfortable picking up and auditing new codebases.

 ---